Good Shepherd Primary School

 Catholic Life of the School

 Good Shepherd is a Catholic School, which makes this a very special place to be, but we also welcome children from other faiths.
 We are very proud to be a Catholic school.
 Our faith permeates every aspect of our school life and in the way the whole community treats and respects one another.
 The Catholic life of the school is rich in opportunities for children to encounter God and to deepen their relationship with Him as a loving, compassionate Father.
-We enable children to come to know and love God through prayer, liturgies, Religious Education lessons and through the relationships and support for each other that children, staff and parents enjoy within the school community, Religious icons can be found throughout the school.
+We enable children to come to know and love God through prayer, liturgies, Religious Education lessons and through the relationships and support for each other that children, staff and parents enjoy within the school community.
+Religious icons can be found throughout the school.
 Displays of work in RE are of very high quality and can be seen in classrooms and all around the school, including the school's main reception area.
 Each class has a prayer focus area, with a liturgical cloth in the appropriate colour.
-The Christian values at the heart of our Catholic faith incorporate the British values and in everything we do, we aim to further each child's sense of commitment and responsibility to themselves, to others and in the wider world.
+The Christian values at the heart of our Catholic faith incorporate the British values and in everything we do.
+We aim to further each child's sense of commitment and responsibility to themselves, to others and in the wider world.

 The school as a Catholic Community

 All staff, led by the Headteacher, Deputy Headteacher, R.E Leader and Governors are aware that the school's foundations are built on the Catholic faith and beliefs and that it is our shared responsibility to transmit the Catholic faith to the children in our care.
 All staff receive regular in-service training as part of their continuous professional development.
 Staff pray and work together to support each other in providing the very best Religious Education possible for the pupils.
 Learning in RE is at the core of the curriculum and we ensure that the Bishop's directive is followed in allocating 10% of curriculum time to RE lessons.
-The Governing Body, led by the Chair and the Governor responsible for RE, provide outstanding support and commitment to the central place of RE in the school.
+The Governing Body, led by the Chair and the Governors responsible for RE, provide outstanding support and commitment to the central place of RE in the school.
 We hold the belief that we share the role of educators of the faith with the parents of our pupils.
-Parents are welcomed to assemblies, Masses and other liturgies throughout the year.
+Parents are welcomed to Prayer and Liturgy, Masses and other religious events throughout the year.

 In This Section